Monroe Nichols

-Monroe Nichols IV (born September 24, 1983) is an American politician who has served in the Oklahoma House of Representatives from the 72nd district since 2016.
+Monroe Nichols IV (born September 24, 1983) is an American politician who has served as the Mayor of Tulsa, Oklahoma, since 2024.
+He previously served in the Oklahoma House of Representatives representing the 72nd district from 2016 to 2024.

+Nichols was born in Waco, Texas.
+He played football at Bishop Louis Reicher Catholic School and the University of Tulsa.
+After graduation, he worked in Tulsa Mayor Kathy Taylor's administration.
+In 2008, he unsuccessfully ran for the 72nd district of the Oklahoma House of Representatives, but in 2016 he won the election to represent the district.
+He was the first African American to represent the district and was reelected in 2018, 2020, and 2022.

+In 2024, Nichols was elected Mayor of Tulsa, the first African American elected to the position.
+He assumed office on December 2, 2024.

-Early life
+Early life and career

-Monroe Nichols IV was born September 24, 1983 to Ramona Curtis and Monroe Nichols III.
-He later graduated high school from Bishop Louis Reicher Catholic School in Waco, Texas where he played on his high school's football team as a quarterback.
-He attended the University of Tulsa where in 2002 he walked-on the football team as receiver.
+Monroe Nichols IV was born September 24, 1983, in Waco, Texas, to Ramona Curtis and Monroe Nichols III.
+His father and uncle were both police officers.
+His mother was a parole officer and his grandfather was a pastor and United States Air Force veteran.
+He later graduated high school from Bishop Louis Reicher Catholic School in Waco, Texas, where he played on his high school's football team as a quarterback.
+He attended the University of Tulsa where in 2002 he walked-on the football team as wide receiver.
+After redshirting the 2002 season, he played six games off the bench in 2003.
+He then sat out the 2004 season due to an injury.
+As a senior in 2005, Nichols played in 13 games, with 10 receptions for 114 yards.

 When interviewed about pursuing an NFL career in 2005, Nichols told the Tulsa World he instead wanted to focus on politics and hoped to one day become Governor of his home state of Texas.

-Early career
+He graduated with a degree in political science and economics.

 In 2006, shortly after graduating from college Nichols was hired by Tulsa mayor Kathy Taylor to work on a crime initiative to prevent gang activity.
 He worked again for Taylor as her campaign manager for the 2013 Tulsa mayoral election.

 Nichols also worked as the chief of staff for former OU-Tulsa president Gerry Clancy, as an economic development manager at the Oklahoma Department of Career and Technology Education, and as a director of business retention and expansion programs for the Tulsa Regional Chamber of Commerce.
 In 2014, he cofounded the nonprofit ImpactTulsa.
 From 2014 to 2016 he served on the Tulsa Technology Center Board of Education.
+Nichols also worked as the Director of Policy and Partnerships for StriveTogether, a nonprofit.